Vatra Dornei

 Vatra Dornei (/ro/; Dorna Watra; Dornavátra; דאָרנע) is a city in Suceava County, north-eastern Romania.
-It is situated in the historical region of Bukovina.
+It is situated in the historical region of Bukovina and Western Moldavia.
 Vatra Dornei is the fifth largest urban settlement in the county, with a population of 12,578 inhabitants, according to the 2021 census.

 It was declared a city in 2000, being the newest and smallest in the county.
 The city administers three villages: Argestru (Ardzestru), Roșu, and Todireni.
 Vatra Dornei is a well known spa and ski resort in the Carpathian Mountains and also is home to the historic Vatra Dornei Casino.

 Administration and local politics

 Town council

+The town's former local council had the following political composition, according to the results of the 2020 Romanian local elections: